Aliases for PRDM14 Gene

 GeneCards Summary for PRDM14 Gene

-PRDM14 (PR Domain Containing 14) is a Protein Coding gene.
-Among its related pathways are Developmental Biology and POU5F1 (OCT4), SOX2, NANOG activate genes related to proliferation.
-GO annotations related to this gene include methyltransferase activity.
-An important paralog of this gene is PRDM11.
+PRDM14 (PR/SET Domain 14) is a Protein Coding gene.
+Diseases associated with PRDM14 include Brain Germinoma and Pineal Region Germinoma.
+Among its related pathways are Mesodermal Commitment Pathway and Transcriptional regulation of pluripotent stem cells.
+Gene Ontology (GO) annotations related to this gene include methyltransferase activity.
+An important paralog of this gene is ZBTB20.

 Transcription factor that has both positive and negative roles on transcription.
-Required for the maintenance of emryonic stem cell identity and the reacquisition of pluripotency in somatic cells.
-May play an essential role in germ cell development at 2 levels: the reacquisition of potential pluripotency, including SOX2 up-regulation, and successful epigenetic reprogramming, characterized by EHMT1 repression (By similarity).
+Required for the maintenance of embryonic stem cell identity and the reacquisition of pluripotency in somatic cells.
+May play an essential role in germ cell development at 2 levels: the reacquisition of potential pluripotency, including SOX2 up-regulation, and successful epigenetic reprogramming, characterized by EHMT1 repression.
+Its association with CBFA2T2 is required for the functions in pluripotency and germ cell formation (By similarity).
 Directly up-regulates the expression of pluripotency gene POU5F1 through its proximal enhancer.
-Binds to the DNA consensus sequence 5-GGTC[TC]CTAA-3.
+Binds to the DNA consensus sequence 5'-GGTC[TC]CTAA-3'.